Additional Degree Requirements

 The student may consult with others (e.g., his or her advisor, other faculty members, postdoctoral fellows, other students) in preparing the written proposal.
 It is recognized that there will be some (even substantial) input by the student's advisor, since the thesis generally reflects research activities in the advisor's laboratory.
 However, the actual written proposal is to be the intellectual output of the student, and plagiarism from publications or grant applications written by the advisor or others is not permitted.
 When the student has completed the written proposal, the advisor must review it before the oral examination is scheduled.
 While the advisor may suggest modifications in the written proposal, all revisions are to be done by the student.

-The Thesis Proposal/Qualifying Exam must be taken BEFORE October 1st of the fall semester in the third year of graduate study.10 Any student who has not completed the Qualifying Examination by this date will be placed on academic probation, with this recommendation relayed to the Senior Associate Dean for Graduate Education.
+The Thesis Proposal/Qualifying Exam must be taken BEFORE October 1st of the fall semester in the third year of graduate study.10 Any student who has not completed the Qualifying Examination by this date will be placed on academic probation, with this recommendation relayed to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 The student would then have until the end of the fall semester of their third year, in accordance with the School of Medicine and Dentistry’s registration deadlines and blackout periods, to take their Qualifying Exam.
 If the exam is not completed by the last permissible day in the fall semester of the third year, the NGP Director will recommend to the Dean that the student be dismissed from the program.

 10. Students with extenuating circumstances may petition the NGP Steering Committee for an extension in writing.
 Such petitions must be accompanied by a supporting letter from the advisor and be received by October 1st.